evolvingstuff/vdw2/content/posts/drug-interactions-with-vitamin-d-many-studies.md

 ---

- **Sometimes a drug reduces Vitamin D levels in the bloodScores of times Vitamin D will improve the a drug efficacy <span style="color:orange;">Warning:</span> <a href="/posts/chemotherapy-might-be-amplified-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chemotherapy might be amplified by vitamin D">Chemotherapy might be amplified by vitamin D</a> and become deadlyIn rare cases Vitamin D reduces the benefit of a drug**
+ **Sometimes a drug reduces Vitamin D levels in the blood
+Scores of times Vitamin D will improve the a drug efficacy
+ <span style="color:orange;">Warning:</span> <a href="/posts/chemotherapy-might-be-amplified-by-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Chemotherapy might be amplified by vitamin D">Chemotherapy might be amplified by vitamin D</a> and become deadly
+In rare cases Vitamin D reduces the benefit of a drug**

 {{< toc >}}